 - 1/4 teaspoon pepper

-- Preheat the air fryer to 400°F.
+- Preheat the air fryer to 400°F, air fryer setting.

-- Place about half of the chicken wings in the fry basket and insert into the air fryer.
+- Place about half of the chicken wings in the fry basket and insert it into the air fryer.
 (You do not want the chicken wings to be crowded)

 - Cook until the skin is browned and crisp, 26 to 28 minutes.
 I usually set the timer for 12 minutes, open it up, flip the chicken wings, and set it for another 12 minutes.
 This is a great way to make sure that all sides are cooked and not burnt on one side.